seanmorris/pib/README.md

 ### Persistent Memory

-So long as `php.refresh()` is not called from Javascript, the instance will maintain its own persistent memory.
+So long as `php.refresh()` is not called from JavaScript, the instance will maintain its own persistent memory.

 ```php
 <?php